Healthcare XR development

 Do you only work on regulated medical products?

 No. We also build clinical training simulations, research prototypes, digital health demonstrators and rehabilitation concepts.
-The important thing is to be clear about the product stage and the claims being made.
+The scope should match the product stage, evidence requirements and users.

 Can you work with clinical and academic partners?